From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: Abstract

 \section{Abstract}

-Computer-use agents (CUAs) powered by large language models (LLMs) have emerged as a promising approach to automating computer tasks, yet they struggle with graphical user interfaces (GUIs).
-GUIs, designed for humans, force LLMs to decompose high-level goals into lengthy, error-prone sequences of fine-grained actions, resulting in low success rates and an excessive number of LLM calls.
+Computer-use agents (CUAs) powered by large language models (LLMs) have emerged as a promising approach to automating computer tasks, yet they struggle with the existing human-oriented OS interfaces---graphical user interfaces (GUIs).
+GUIs force LLMs to decompose high-level goals into lengthy, error-prone sequences of fine-grained actions, resulting in low success rates and an excessive number of LLM calls.

-We propose Goal-Oriented Interface (\sys), a novel abstraction that transforms existing GUIs into three declarative primitives: access, state, and observation, which are better suited for LLMs.
+We propose Declarative Model Interface (\sys), an abstraction that transforms existing GUIs into three declarative primitives: access, state, and observation, thereby providing novel OS interfaces tailored for LLM agents.
 Our key idea is policy-mechanism separation: LLMs focus on high-level semantic planning (policy) while \sys handles low-level navigation and interaction (mechanism). \sys does not require modifying the application source code or relying on application programming interfaces (APIs).